jflamy/owlcms4/docs/Announcing.md

 1. The announcer says: "**Loaders, please load 62kg on the ba**r"
 2. Once the platform is clear, the announcer says, in the local language then in English: "**The bar is now loaded with 62kg for the first attempt of Larry BROWN**"
-3. When pronouncing the **family name of the athlete in English**, [start the clock](#starting-the-clock) -- see the next section -- by using the `Play` (triangle)button.
+3. When pronouncing the **family name of the athlete in English**, [start the clock](#starting-the-clock) -- see the next section -- by using the `Play` (triangle) button.

 ## Starting the clock

 Either the announcer or the timekeeper can start the clock.
-In most meets, in fact, it is probably more convenient that the announcer starts the clock.
-We recommend that the announcer start time even when a separate person is acting as timekeeper, since that eliminates confusion.

 ![014_StartClock](img/Lifting/014_StartClock.png)